blackeagle01/blackeagle01.github.io/_posts/2017-01-01-my-python-experience.md

 ---
 layout: post
-title: About time when I found Thor's Hammer!
+title: About the time when I found Thor's Hammer!
 ---

 I started off as a naive programmer,as I begun my first year at NIT Hamirpur,well yeah everyone does.I had no background of Computer Science from high